 Virtual mental health care has been a standout success.
 Here is how practitioners in other specialties can build on that success.

 The case for teletherapy has been building for years.
 Studies looking at the use of telehealth for depression, substance use disorder and other mental illnesses show that it can be just as effective as in-person care.
-Virtual visits are an especially good fit when someone is uncomfortable being seen in a mental health clinic
+Virtual visits are an especially good fit when someone is uncomfortable being seen in a mental health clinic1 or needs flexible scheduling.

 During the pandemic, teletherapy found its moment.
 “Once people had their first experience, they found the care to be quite good.
 And they liked not having to travel to an appointment and sit in a waiting room,” says Taft Parsons III, MD, Chief Psychiatric Officer for CVS Health®.

 In the year before the pandemic, CVS Health provided 20,000 virtual mental health visits.
 That number grew to 10 million visits in 2021.
 By August of that year — when most people went back to their doctors’ offices for other kinds of care — about 36 percent of the outpatient visits for mental health and substance use disorder were completed virtually, compared to 5 percent for other medical visits.2

 Mental health care is at the forefront of exploring how virtual care works best, according to Parsons, including where in-person visits and smartphone apps fit — and how to solve for new barriers to integrating that care.